 When the bumblebee cichlid is juvenile, it has a black bumblebee-like pattern and has stripes of yellow over it.
-It is known to change its colours very quickly as it matures.
+It is known to change its colors very quickly as it matures.

 However, it even turns black when the catfish are spawning and even eats the newly laid eggs of the catfish.

-The females have a gold body with zigzag dark brown lines which fade into the gold around the belly area and a horizontal bar that runs all around to the tail.
-Both the males and females can change their colour to a dark, solid colour.
+The females have a gold body with zigzag dark brown lines that fade into the gold around the belly area and a horizontal bar that runs all around to the tail.
+Both the males and females can change their color to a dark, solid color.

 The fins of the bumblebee cichlid are designed to help it swim smoothly through the water and provide precise positions and movements.